areai51/my-india/README.md

 # My India

-An app that gives statistical Information on various aspects of India.
+My India is an app that gives statistical Information on various aspects of India.
 Data is pulled from http://data.gov.in

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2.